staticse7en/vignetter/MAC_PORTING_GUIDE.md

 If you encounter issues not covered in this guide:

 1. Check if the shader compiles by looking for Script Log output
-2. Test the debug version (`vignetter_mac_debug.lua`) for verbose logging
-3. Compare your changes against the compatibility rules above
+2. Compare your changes against the compatibility rules above
-4. When in doubt, keep shader parameter names simple and avoid reserved words
+3. When in doubt, keep shader parameter names simple and avoid reserved words

 ---